'Big Bang Theory' star Kaley Cuoco says she dumped 'really famous' ex-boyfriend for being a 'bad tipper'

 “He wanted to take me on a really nice romantic dinner date.
 It was kind of a surprise,” she continued.
 “And I was so excited, because we hadn’t really done this yet.”

-She said things went well and she offered to pay the bill, but “John” declined -- and also turned down her offer to go dutch.
+She said things went well and she offered to pay the bill, but “John” refused — and also turned down her offer to go Dutch.
 At one point, she recalled him examining the bill “really seriously.”

 “At first I thought maybe he couldn’t see, maybe he needed glasses, I didn’t know him too well,” she explained.